 Our Commitment to the Environment

-Living and working here, our team is acutely aware of their individual and collective responsibilities as custodians of this fragile paradise.
+Living and working here, our team is acutely aware of their individual and collective responsibilities as custodians of one of the last remaining natural island eco-systems in the world.
 Every day we strive to operate in a more sustainable way to bring you the maximum in comfort, with the least impact to our environment.
 We try to use natural resources as much as possible by using food which grows naturally on the estate including grapefruit, lemons, limes and avocados.
-We have our own kitchen garden full of organic fresh vegetables and herbs which are seeded in the nursery ready to be planted into the garden to grow including cauliflowers, cabbage, aubergine, onions, cucumbers, celery, carrots, broccoli, spinach, tomatoes, chives, cilantro, basil and chillies.
-Growing some of our own produce reduces the amount of carbon emissions generated by delivery trucks and boats carrying imported goods.
+We have our own kitchen garden full of organic fresh vegetables and herbs which are seeded in the nursery until they are ready to be planted in the garden including cauliflower, cabbage, aubergine, onion, cucumber, celery, carrot, broccoli, spinach, tomato, chive, cilantro, basil and chilli.
+Growing our own produce reduces the amount of carbon emissions that would be generated by delivery trucks and boats carrying imported goods.
 We encourage you to visit the kitchen garden and you are welcome to choose your own vegetables to accompany your meal.
-And if you feel like pottering in the garden to help us, do let us know – there is always plenty to do!
+And if you fancy pottering in the garden, do let us know – there is always plenty to do and room for expansion!

 Although the Islands are surrounded by water, fresh water is scarce and there is no piped-water supply to the highlands.
 To reduce our reliance on desalinated water generated by diesel fuel, we have our own rainwater reservoir with filters and storage which greatly reduces our reliance on deliveries of fresh water by road.